Exercises to build shoulder width, shape and definition

 Training plans featuring side delt exercises

 Side delts should be trained 1–2 times per week, ideally during shoulder sessions or push-focused training days.
-Because they don’t get much activation during typical compound lifts, side delt isolation work is essential for shoulder balance.
-Add lateral raises after pressing movements or dedicate a few focused sets within your upper-body split.
+Because they don’t get much activation during typical compound lifts, side delt isolation work is essential for full shoulder balance.
+Add lateral raises after pressing movements or dedicate a few focused sets within your upper-body workouts.
 The app helps you create a personalized training plan that aligns with your goals: whether that’s building muscle, gaining strength, or improving balance.
 It also includes the right exercises based on your experience and available equipment.

 Frequently asked questions about side delt exercises